phseiff/gender-render/CONTRIBUTING.md

 The code also strives for 100% code coverage, and no dead code unless for a good reason (see `test/vulture_whitelist.py`), and follows semeantic versioning.
 Every function, method and class needs to have a docstring and ideally, comments where necessary.

-Please also note that the implementation **has** to follow the latest version of the specification, so adding features that do not comply with it or change the way the rendered behaves from how the spec defines it too is not supported.
+Please also note that the implementation **has** to follow the latest version of the specification, so adding features that do not comply with it or change the way the rendered template behaves from how the spec defines it too is not supported.
 See [above](#in-regards-to-the-specification) on how to contribute to the specification.

 ## In general